 Family day trips from London: 5 must-see destinations for budding historians

 If your kids love history then what better destination than London?
 The city is packed full of historic sights and museums.
 But let’s not forget all the fantastic places to visit just a few hours from the capital.
-If you’re planning a London city break with kids and have a bit of spare time to soak up even more of our national heritage we can recommend these family day trips from London:
+If you’re planning a London city break with kids and have a bit of spare time to soak up even more of our national heritage we can recommend a few family day trips from London.

 *This is a collaborative post*

 Family day trips from London for budding historians